Shortlisted for the Man Booker Prize, winner of the Goldsmiths Prize, The Roehampton Poetry Prize and the Walter Scott Prize for Historical Fiction.

 Anzahl: 1 verfügbar

 Hardcover.
-Zustand: Very Good.
+Zustand: Good.
 No Jacket.
-May have limited writing in cover pages.
-Pages are unmarked. ~ ThriftBooks: Read More, Spend Less.
+Former library book; Pages can have notes/highlighting.
+Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less.
 Artikel-Nr.
-G1509846883I4N00
+G1509846883I3N10

 Anzahl: 1 verfügbar